zsluss/miniproject3ZachSlusser/README.md

 **Changes to code not showing up**
 ```
-Ensure you're running with the --debug flag for auto-reload command to run if program contains helper info
+Ensure you're running with the --debug flag for auto-reload.
 ```